jw3126/Setfield.jl/paper/paper.md

 # Acknowledgements

-We acknowledge various small contributions in form of issues and pull requests, by various authors.
+We acknowledge various larger and smaller contributions in form of issues and pull requests, by various authors.
+Especially Takafumi Arakaki made many great contributions.
 Details can be extracted from the github repository of the package.

 # References